SunPj/sharest/Readme.md

-# sharest Rest API builder
+# Sharest (SHAring via REST)

-Create REST API for your source (DB, memory, etc) with a few lines of code and without code duplication
+Creates REST API for your source (DB, memory, etc) with a few lines of code and without code duplication

 ### Examples